NanoComp/meep/doc/docs/Python_User_Interface.md

 ### Frequency-Domain Solver

 Meep contains a frequency-domain solver that computes the fields produced in a geometry in response to a [continuous-wave (CW) source](https://en.wikipedia.org/wiki/Continuous_wave).
 This is based on an [iterative linear solver](https://en.wikipedia.org/wiki/Iterative_method) instead of time-stepping.
 For details, see Section 5.3 ("Frequency-domain solver") of [Computer Physics Communications, Vol. 181, pp. 687-702, 2010](http://ab-initio.mit.edu/~oskooi/papers/Oskooi10.pdf).
-Benchmarking results have shown that in many instances, such as cavities (e.g., ring resonators) with long-lived resonant modes, this solver converges much faster than simply running an equivalent time-domain simulation with a CW source (using the default `width` of zero for no transient turn-on), time-stepping until all transient effects from the source turn-on have disappeared, especially if the fields are desired to a very high accuracy.
-To use it, simply define a `ContinuousSrc` with the desired frequency and [initialize the fields and geometry](#initializing-the-structure-and-fields) via `init_sim()`:
+Benchmarking results have shown that in many instances, such as cavities (e.g., [ring resonators](Python_Tutorials/Frequency_Domain_Solver.md)) with long-lived resonant modes, this solver converges much faster than simply running an equivalent time-domain simulation with a CW source (using the default `width` of zero for no transient turn-on), time-stepping until all transient effects from the source turn-on have disappeared, especially if the fields are desired to a very high accuracy.

+To use the frequency-domain solver, simply define a `ContinuousSrc` with the desired frequency and [initialize the fields and geometry](#initializing-the-structure-and-fields) via `init_sim()`:

 ```py
 sim = mp.Simulation(...)